 - Sleep difficulties

-- Fatigued and/or have loss of energy
+- Fatigue and/or loss of energy

 - Feeling sad, moody or overwhelmed